Wool is one of my favourite fabrics. It lends so much to an outfit; the texture, the drape, the warmth. And it looks bloody good.

 If the tag does not specify the temperature at which the wool is supposed to be washed, then hand wash it in cold water.
 This is the safest way to ensure your wool sweater does not shrink.

-Should you wear a wool coat in rainy weather?
+Can you wear wool in the rain?

 A wool coat can be worn under a slight drizzle.
 But if heavy rains are forecasted, then you are better off wearing a proper raincoat as that would give you more protection.